 Selecting writing prompts for children doesn't have to be a complicated process, and the writing students produce doesn't have to be the next great book.
 Writing is all about getting thoughts on the page, no matter how unpolished they may be at first, and no one knows that better than Heinemann author Linda Rief.
-Below, she shares some ideas for jumpstarting writing at home, whether you are a teacher or a parent.

 A note from Linda Rief